carolinau/marketing-guidelines/docs/README.md

-# Piedmont International University Marketing Guidelines
+# Carolina University Marketing Guidelines
-> Welcome to the PIU Social Media Guidelines site.
-This site exists to explain guidelines for PIU branding and submitting content to be posted on the [News](https://news.piedmontu.edu) site as well as on various social media accounts.
+> Welcome to the CU Social Media Guidelines site.
+This site exists to explain guidelines for CU branding and submitting content to be posted on the [News](https://news.piedmontu.edu) site as well as on various social media accounts.

 ## Social Media Accounts
-Piedmont International University owns the following social media accounts:
+Carolina University owns the following social media accounts:

 ### Facebook
 | Account Name | Responsible Employee(s) | Access Granted |